-We analyzed the total ozone data of the first quarter of 2016, obtained by the basic Russian ground-based ozonometer M-124 and the satellite instruments OMI and SBUV (recording outgoing solar reflected and scattered spectra of UV radiation), IASI and a new Russian instrument IKFS-2, (recording outgoing atmospheric thermal IR radiation).
-The features of such-satellite instruments as OMI, SBUV and IASI and the Russian ground-based ozonometer M-124 are well-known (Balis et al. 2007; Bhartia et al., 2013; Kroon et al., 2008; Viatte et al., 2011; Boynard et al., 2016).
-Independent assessments of TOC measurement errors (Virolainen et al., 2017) showed values of 3.3-4.1 % for IASI, 2.0-3.5 % for M-124, and 1.9-2.1 % for OMI instruments (Virolainen et al., 2017).
+We analyzed total ozone data of the first quarter of 2016, obtained by the basic Russian ground-based ozonometer M-124 and the satellite instruments OMI and SBUV (recording outgoing solar reflected and scattered spectra of UV radiation), IASI and a new Russian instrument IKFS-2 (recording outgoing atmospheric thermal IR radiation).
+The features of satellite

+- instruments as OMI, SBUV and IASI or the Russian ground-based ozonometer M-124 are well-known (Balis et al. 2007: 80 Bhartia et al., 2013; Kroon et al., 2008; Viatte et al., 2011; Boynard et al., 2016).
+Independent assessments of TOC measurement errors showed values of 3.3-4.1 % for IASI, 2.0-3.5 % for M-124, and 1.9-2.1 % for OMI instruments (Virolainen et al., 2017).
 The infrared Fourier-transform spectrometer IKFS-2 on-board the satellite "Meteor-M N2" was launched in July 2014.
-IKFS-2 was preeminently designed for temperature-humidity sounding of the atmosphere and for measurement of some climatically important climate relevant gases, including ozone.
-Detailed description of the characteristics of IKFS-2 is given by Golovin et al. (2014).
-The advantage of the IKFS-2 and IASI in Polar Regions, where the polar night exists for a long time, during polar night which the work of solar radiation measurement devices is are impossible.
+IKFS-2 was preeminently designed for temperature-humidity sounding of the atmosphere and for measurement of climate relevant gases, including ozone.
+Detailed description of the characteristics of IKFS-2 is given by 85 Golovin et al. (2014).
+The advantage of the IKFS-2 and IASI instruments is its ability to conduct measurements in the absence of sunlight, which is especially important in Polar Regions, where during polar night solar radiation measurements are impossible.

-The description of the IKFS-2 measurement interpretation methodology, as well as estimates an estimation of the errors in of TOC measurements of TOCs for cloudless and cloudy atmosphere, are given in the works (Garkusha et al., (2017); and Garkusha et al., (2018).
-The technique of interpretation, based on the method of artificial neural networks (ANN), is described in detail in the paper (Garkusha et al., (2017).
+The description of the IKFS-2 measurement interpretation methodology, as well as an estimation of the errors of TOC 90 measurements for cloudless and cloudy atmosphere, are given in Garkusha et al., (2017) and Garkusha et al. (2018).
+The technique of interpretation, based on the method of artificial neural networks (ANN), is described in detail in Garkusha et al. (2017).
 The approximation of the solving operator of the inverse problem by a three-layer perceptron is used.
-The activation function of the neurons of the hidden layer is the hyperbolic tangent, the output neuron is linear.
-The main feature of the technique is the use as predictors of principle components (PC) of the spectra measured by IKFS-2.
-The set of predictors consists of 25 PC of the entire measured spectrum (660-2000 cm-1), 50 PC only of-for the ozone absorption band and the measurement zenith angle.
-For ANN training, the results of TOC measurements using of the OMI instrument from on the AURA satellite were used (McPeters et al, 2015).
-Estimates of the error in determining the TOCs with IKFS-2 are on the average in the range of 2-6%.
-The largest differences (up to 10%) are observed in the southern polar latitudes in the presence of an ozone hole over Antarctica.
+The activation function of the neurons of the hidden layer is the hyperbolic tangent, is linear.
+The main feature of this technique is the use as predictors of principle components (PC) of the spectra measured by IKFS-2.
+The set of predictors consists of 25 PC of the 91 entire measured spectrum (660-2000 cm-1), 50 PC only for the ozone absorption band and the measurement zenith angle.
+For ANN training, the results of TOC measurements of the OMI instrument on the AURA satellite were used (McPeters et al,

+2015).
+Estimates of the error in determining the TOCs with IKFS-2 are on average in the range of 2-6%.
+The largest differences (up to 10%) are observed in the Southern polar latitudes in the presence of an ozone hole over Antarctica.